-All recognized organizations are required to have a full-time member of the faculty or administrative staff serve as an advisor.
-If the advisor resigns, the organization is responsible for locating a new advisor within a reasonable period of time.
-By special permission, an organization may secure an advisor from outside the University.
+All registered organizations are required to have a full-time member of the faculty or administrative staff member serve as an adviser.
+If the adviser resigns, the organization is responsible for locating a new adviser within a reasonable period of time.
+By special permission, an organization may secure an adviser from outside the University.

-All changes and amendments to any organization's constitution or by-laws must be submitted to the Office of Student Activities.
+All changes and amendments to any organization's constitution or by-laws should be submitted to the Office of Student Activities.
 Where there is affiliation with an external organization, that organization's constitution and bylaws should be on file with the Office of Student Activities in addition to any local governing documents.